NathanReb/ppx_yojson/README.md

 # ppx_yojson

-PPX extension for Yojson literals and patterns
+PPX extension for JSON literals and patterns.
+It supports `yojson` and `ezjsonm`.

 Based on an original idea by [@emillon](https://github.com/emillon).